Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ### Debug Activations

-Simshape integrates a debug mode to visualize the activations during the simulation.
-If this mode is enabled, then Simshape will display a map of vertex colors from black to red on the simulation mesh where the black color is mapped to no activation and the red color is mapped to maximum activation.
+AdnSimshape integrates a debug mode to visualize the activations during the simulation.
+If this mode is enabled, then AdnSimshape will display a map of vertex colors from black to red on the simulation mesh where the black color is mapped to no activation and the red color is mapped to maximum activation.

 <figure style="width: 30%" markdown>
   ![Learn Muscle Patches UI window](images/nassim_debug.png)
-  <figcaption>Figure 4: Example of Simshape running in Debug mode</figcaption>
+  <figcaption>Figure 4: Example of AdnSimshape running in Debug mode</figcaption>
 </figure>